dalenguyen/firebase-wordpress-docs/docs/intro/cloud-functions-deployment.rst

 In order to deploy cloud functions, you need to have `Nodejs v12 <https://nodejs.org/dist/latest-v12.x/>`_ installed on your machine.

 On Google Cloud Platform, go to your project and make sure Cloud Buid API and Cloud Functions are enabled.
-And the account that you use to deploy has `Service Account User` Role in order to deploy cloud functions to Firebase.
+And the account that you use to deploy has `Service Account User` and `Cloud Functions Admin` Role in order to deploy cloud functions to Firebase.

 Then install `firebase-tools <https://firebase.google.com/docs/cli>`_ packaged